 Koalas are protected by law but their homes and food aren't.

-Luckily Jimmy the koala was rescued by the Koala Zoo and survived.
 Order Jimmy today, worldwide delivery is free.

 Visit Jimmy The Koala |